-Professor: Zachary Cole Campus: Orlando
+Professor: Zachary Cole

-Date: Fall 2022
+Campus: Orlando Date: Spring 2024

 MDiv Student Learning Outcomes Rubric Mini-Justification In order to measure the success of the MDiv curriculum, RTS has defined the following as the intended outcomes of the student learning process.
 Each course contributes to these overall outcomes.
 This rubric shows the contribution of this course to the MDiv outcomes.
-As the MDiv is the core degree at RTS, the MDiv rubric will be used in this syllabus.
-Strong Moderate Minimal None Articulation (oral & written) Broadly understands and articulates knowledge, both oral and written, of essential biblical, theological, historical, and cultural/global information, including details, concepts, and frameworks.
-Also includes ability to preach and teach the meaning of Scripture to both heart and mind with clarity and enthusiasm.
-Strong The seminar format and presentation require consistent, substantive, and charitable verbal interaction.
-Scripture Significant knowledge of the original meaning of Scripture.
+As the MDiv is the core degree at RTS, the MDiv rubric will be used in this syllabus. > Strong > Moderate > Minimal > None Articulation Broadly understands and articulates knowledge, both oral The seminar format and presentation require (oral & written) and written, of essential biblical, theological, historical, and cultural/global information, including details, concepts, and frameworks.
+Also includes ability to preach and teach the meaning of Scripture to both heart and mind with clarity Strong consistent, substantive, and charitable verbal interaction.
+Scripture and enthusiasm.
+Significant knowledge of the original meaning of Scripture.
 Also, the concepts for and skill to research further into the original meaning of Scripture and to apply Scripture to a variety of modern circumstances.
 (Includes appropriate use of original languages and hermeneutics; and integrates theological, historical, and cultural/global perspectives.)
 Strong The course content develops knowledge and skills for close-range reading and exegesis of Old and New Testament texts in their original languages.
 Reformed Theology Significant knowledge of Reformed theology and practice, with emphasis on the Westminster Standards.
 None Sanctification Demonstrates a love for the Triune God that aids the student's sanctification.
 Minimal The course content fosters the discipline reading of God's Word daily and carefully Worldview Burning desire to conform all of life to the Word of God.
 Includes ability to interact within a denominational context, within the broader worldwide church, and with significant public issues.
 Minimal Students will be pushed to apply their reading to relevant issues in the contemporary world.
 Winsomely Reformed Embraces a winsomely Reformed ethos.
 (Includes an appropriate ecumenical spirit with other Christians, especially Evangelicals; a concern to present the Gospel in a God-honoring manner to non-Christians; and a truth-in-love attitude in disagreements.)
 None Pastoral Ministry Ability to minister the Word of God to hearts and lives of both churched and unchurched, to include preaching, teaching, leading in worship, leading and shepherding the local congregation, aiding in spiritual maturity, concern for non-Christians.
 Moderate Students will be pushed to consider why/how Greek should impact Word-based ministry